 Before his family was killed, Tanjiro hadn’t fought at all.
 Somehow he barely knew what demons were.
 Demons are enough of a threat in this world that there are demon-hunting squads, yet this family didn’t know about them.
-Thankfully through a chance encounter, Tanjiro is directed towards a ninja master.
-Nezuko sleeps for two years because reasons, in the meantime he has a training montage.
-There’s lots of pretty animation.
-Then one time skip later, his hair is twice as long and he is a ninja.
-The training arc concludes with little character progression; he screamed Nezuko’s name a whole lot to persevere (that shit got annoying fast), and that’s about it.
-After she finally wakes up, the master trainer has hypnotized her to believe ‘humans good, demons bad’.
+Thankfully through a lucky coincidence, Tanjiro gains new powers in a training montage.
+There was no character progression, but at least there was lots of pretty animation.
+Nezuko, despite essentially being a lobotomized demon, is trained to believe ‘humans good, demons bad’.
 Not only is this a cheap way to avoid writing character development, but it also raises even more questions with the internal logic.
 If people can hypnotize demons to be good, why is this the only time we see it happen?
 Rather than integrating this information into the story, it is dumped onto us during an action scene as if the author forgot to mention it in a prior chapter.

 Time after time, the action is undercut by the awkward dialogue.
 For example, a disembodied head demon ties it’s hair to Tanjiro’s weapon, then it is flung away and gets stuck to a tree.
 It struggles, then it says aloud exactly what we saw happen “I wrapped my hair around his hatchet to grab it but it got tangled up!”
 We could easily assume this from the shot composition and body language.
 Constant inner monologues, flashbacks, unnecessary comments, and awkward pauses bring the action to a screeching halt.
-One of the most egregious moments is when Tanjiro angrily stares at his friend being beaten up to protect his sister, two minutes later he finally yells and runs to save his friend in slow motion, cut to the ED before anything happens.
-They’re like five feet apart for two whole minutes and then it just ends.
+One of the most egregious moments is when Tanjiro angrily stares at his friend being beaten up.
+Two minutes later, he finally yells and tries to intervene, cut to the ED before anything happens.
+They’re like five feet apart for two whole minutes, and then it just ends.
 Early on, this was one of the main reasons many people dropped Kimetsu no Yaiba.
 Show don’t tell is a rule that Ufotable can follow; their staff is loaded with talent and an unlimited budget.
-Being a manga adaptation, the moment to moment descriptions are necessary to supplement what the paperback art can’t depict.
-However, a high budget adaptation like this does not need the superfluous descriptions.
-I frequently felt like I was watching an action movie with someone who pauses it once a minute to comment on what's happening.
+Being a manga adaptation, the moment-to-moment descriptions are necessary to supplement what the paperback art can’t depict.
+However, a high-budget adaptation like this does not need superfluous descriptions.
+I frequently felt like I was watching an action movie with someone who pauses it once a minute to comment on what’s happening.

-About two-thirds of Demon Slayer is action scenes and one third is jarringly out of place comedy.
+About two-thirds of Demon Slayer is action scenes, and one-third is jarringly out-of-place comedy.
 When it works, it is a stunning spectacle; the heroes run through the dark moonlit forest chasing after vicious demons, orchestral music excellently hypes up any scene, then the breathtaking fight choreography.
 The background art is beautiful, occasionally the CGI backgrounds are jarring.
 Thick lines around the character designs make them (usually) feel suited against the realistic backgrounds.
 Both the demons and heroes have iconic designs with distinct color pallets.
 I didn’t notice a single shot with off-model character art.
-The use of CGI character models during action scenes allowed for dynamic 3D camera movements, unlike anything I’ve seen since Ufotable’s Fate/Zero.
+During action scenes, the use of CGI character models allowed for dynamic 3D camera movements, unlike anything I’ve seen since Ufotable’s Fate/Zero.
 Occasionally, CGI models were unnecessarily used at a distance, it was still distracting.

 Either you will think this is one of the best shounen anime ever created, or you will think it has some of the worst writing in a big-budget anime to date.
 Perhaps even somewhere in between.
 You could skim a Wikipedia summary of the story, then watch all the action scenes on YouTube and you’d lose nothing.
 I’ll ask you one more time, are you willing to deal with bad writing to enjoy fantastic animation?